Greenhollow Duology: Themes

 The character of Maud Lindhurst has been praised and has been compared to the character of Mina Harker from Bram Stoker's Dracula.
 In contrast to many female characters of the Victorian era, Maud is often bold and reckless.
 While Henry Silver's actions are praised, Maud's similar pursuits are not considered to be socially desirable for a woman of her era.
 Nonetheless, the author never criticizes Maud for her desire for freedom.

 Reception

-The series received positive reviews from critics.
-Silver in the Wood won the 2020 World Fantasy Award for Best Novella.

 A reviewer for Locus called Silver in the Wood "a splendid piece of work", praising its evocative prose.
 Publishers Weekly called it an "exhilarating debut" and a "queer spin on the Green Man myth".
 Publishers Weekly also gave a starred review to Drowned Country, praising the horror elements of Fairyland as well as the romance between Tobias and Silver.
-A review for Book Riot praised the way in which Drowned Country expands on the mythology of its predecessor, as well as the "strong ensemble of characters".
+A review from Book Riot praised the way in which Drowned Country expands on the mythology of its predecessor, as well as the "strong ensemble of characters".